harttle/liquidjs/README.md

 If an array, the files are looked up in the order they occur in the array.
 Defaults to `["."]`

 * `extname` is used to lookup the template file when filepath doesn't include an extension name.
-Defaults to `".liquid"`
+Set to `""` if you do **NOT** want liquidjs to append default extname.
+Defaults to `".liquid"`.

 * `cache` indicates whether or not to cache resolved templates.
 Defaults to `false`.